top of page

 In this context, we can make reference to Section 402(b) of the United States tax code, which outlines the criteria determining whether a plan qualifies as a trust for US tax purposes.
 This specific section of the tax code offers definitions pertaining to Employees Trusts, thus influencing the tax treatment of such plans.

-Once we have examined Section 402(b) and determined whether our superannuation plan meets the criteria for classification as a trust, we can subsequently delve into the tax implications.
+We first review Section 402(b) and determine whether our superannuation plan meets the criteria for classification as a trust, at which point we can look further into the tax implications.
 This is where we attempt to apply the same regulations that govern US retirement accounts, focusing on their eligibility for tax deferral.
-The key assessment here revolves around whether the foreign pension plan is categorized as "discriminatory" or "non-discriminatory."
-This assessment hinges on the extent of coverage provided to highly compensated employees who are members of the plan.

 The complexity escalates slightly when we factor in the concept of whether a pension plan is "vested" for tax purposes and whether the plan's funding originates from employer and/or employee contributions.